WPaxos: Wide Area Network Flexible Consensus: WPaxos Overview

 We assume a set of \emph{nodes} communicating through message passing in an asynchronous environment.
 The nodes are deployed in a set of \emph{zones}, which are the unit of availability isolation.
 Depending on the deployment, a zone can range from a cluster or datacenter to geographically isolated regions.
-Zones can be added to or removed from a running system through reconfigurations.
-We assume at most $f$ nodes may crash in a zone of $N=2f+1$ nodes, and at most $F$ zones may become unavailable out of a total $Z$ zones.
 Each node is identified by a tuple consisting of a zone ID and node ID, i.e. $Nodes \triangleq 1..Z \times 1..N$.

 Every node maintains a sequence of instances ordered by an increasing \emph{slot} number.
 Every instance is committed with a \emph{ballot} number.
 Each ballot has a unique leader.
 Similar to Paxos implementation~\cite{paxosmadecomplex}, we construct the ballot number as lexicographically ordered pairs of an integer and its leader identifier, s.t. $Ballots \triangleq Nat \times Nodes$.
 Consequently, ballot numbers are unique and totally ordered, and any node can easily retrieve the id of the leader from a given ballot.